ifBars/S1API-docs/.vitepress/docs/api/items/index.md

 # Items API

-The Items API provides functionality for creating, managing, and interacting with in-game items.
+The Items API provides functionality for working with in-game items, item definitions, and item instances.

 ## Namespace